 For the next ten minutes the boys fondled their hamsters while the sales lady, Grace – her name tag said, spoke earnestly to me about what great pets hamsters make.
 I learned that hamsters don’t keep the neighbors awake at night barking.
 They don’t climb your curtains.
-You don’t have to worry about them getting run over by a car (unless you are consciously trying to get in the guinness book of world records for negligence.)
+You don’t have to worry about them getting run over by a car (unless you are consciously trying to get in the Guinness book of world records for negligence.)
 You don’t have to walk them, house train them or even check on them every day.
-According to Grace, who apparently hearned her living on sales commissions, hamsters were to pet owners what disposable diapers were to motherhood.
+According to Grace, who apparently earned her living on sales commissions, hamsters were to pet ownership what disposable diapers were to motherhood.

-“And look at these great cages! she said to the boys.
+“And look at these great cages!” she said to the boys.
 She led them around the corner to a display that looked like a scale model of a McDonald’s playland.
 Only this one would have been the special one they designed especially for Disneyland.
 It had miles of colorful plastic tubing to provide your hamster with easy access from his cavernous great room to his dining room, sleeping quarters and little hamster gym.